 How To Tell When Chicken is Done on the Grill

-There should be no traces (or only the barest faint traces) of pink inside when the chicken is done and an internal thermometer should read 165°F when inserted at the thickest part.
-If you are cooking chicken thighs instead (and those would also be delightful with this marinade) let the internal temperature come up to 170°F.
+There should be no traces (or only the barest faint traces) of pink inside when the chicken is done, and an internal thermometer should read 165 degrees when an instant-read thermometer is inserted at the thickest part.
+If you are cooking chicken thighs instead (and those would also be delightful with this marinade), let the internal temperature come up to 170 degrees.

-Once you’ve cooked up your share of chicken breasts you’ll start to get a sense of when it is just cooked through by feel.
-Start to give the chicken breast a poke in the thickest part as you finish cooking it, and you’ll see that it’s firm but not hard – if you poke it often as you cook it, you’ll start to have a good gauge.
-Having said that – we all definitely need an internal meat thermometer in our lives!
+Once you’ve cooked up your share of chicken breasts, you’ll start to get a sense of when it is just cooked through by feel.
+Start to give the chicken breast a poke in the thickest part as you finish cooking it.
+You’ll see that it’s firm and springy but not hard.
+If you poke it often as you cook it, you’ll start to have a good gauge of what “done” feels like.
+Having said that — we all definitely need an internal meat thermometer in our lives!

-What to Serve with Perfect Grilled Marinated Chicken Breasts:
+What to Serve With Perfect Grilled Chicken Breasts

 Like this recipe?
 Pin it to your favorite board on Pinterest.Pin This